TGAC/grassroots-service-germplasm/readme.md

 ## Installation

-To build this service, you need the [grassroots core](https://github.com/TGAC/grassroots-core) and [grassroots build config](https://github.com/TGAC/grassroots-build-config) installed and configured.
+To build this service, you need the [grassroots core](https://github.com/TGAC/grassroots-core), [grassroots build config](https://github.com/TGAC/grassroots-build-config) and [grassroots geocoder](https://github.com/TGAC/grassroots-geocoder "") installed and configured.

 The files to build the iRODS service are in the ```build/<platform>``` directory.